 See also the Workers in the GDK documentation.

 A worker flag is a key-value pair that workers can access during runtime.
-Worker flags can be set in their launch configuration (SpatialOS documentation) or added/changed/removed at runtime through the SpatialOS console.
+Worker flags can be set in their launch configuration or added/changed/removed at runtime through the SpatialOS console.
 This SpatialOS documentation describes how to define and change worker flags.

 The worker origin allows you to translate the origin of all SpatialOS entities checkout out by a given worker.
 When connecting multiple workers in the same scene, you can use this origin as an offset to ensure no unwanted physical interactions between those game objects occur.